 Halloween is one of those times a year when you will likely see your neighbors and their kids out and about.
 Why not use it as an opportunity to share what you believe about this popular cultural practice instead of hiding in the confines of your home?
 Here are two ideas that you can do right from the comfort of your home.

-Halloween Bible Stories
+Halloween Bible Lessons

 Instead of costume parties and haunted house events, why not invite your neighbors and kids over for refreshments, family games and an age appropriate Bible study where you share a story from the Bible combating some of the ideas associated with Halloween.